Guilhem7/Ad_atk/README.md

     - Recover domain users (via ldap)
     - Recover Interesting description (containing 'pw','=','pass')
     - Recover Domain Admin
-    - Try cve SamAccount Spoofing (over SAMR) with the account found and Choosing one DA from previous result
+    - Try cve SamAccountName Spoofing (over SAMR) with the account found and Choosing one DA from previous result
 - Exit

+(The script sam spoof also TRY to remove the computer if it already exist)